Darknight977/Compsoft-Project-Internship-Healthcare-Chat-Bot/README.md

 # Compsoft-Project-Internship-Healthcare-Chat-Bot
-an internship project that aims to run a chatbot.
+This is an internship project that aims to run a chatbot.
 This is a chatbot made in reference to the healthcare chat bot by Aryan Vetuvalkar's one in the github repository

 To run this chatbot, you need to have installed numpy, pandas and matplotlib